Welcome to today's edition of the Rush 24-7 podcast.

 There are a bunch of conservative Democrats who understand what the rest of the Democrats are doing.

-And we want to stay out of this, because if we end up creating another Vietnam, they know what happened to the Democratic Party after Vietnam.
+And we want to stay out of this because if we end up creating another Vietnam, they know what happened to the Democratic Party after Vietnam.

 Chuck Schumer doesn't remember.

-They don't remember, or maybe they do, and they they think it was just one of the greatest moments in Democrat history.
+Pelosi doesn't remember this get out of now, get out of Iraq Now caucus in the House and whatever they don't remember, or maybe they do and they think it was just one of the greatest moments in Democrat history.

-Uh and I thought it was the Republicans who were supposed to be afraid of these Vietnamese or Vietnam analogies.
+And I thought it was the Republicans who were supposed to be afraid of these Vietnamese or Vietnam analogies.

-Uh got Democrats running around talking about this is another Vietnam supposed to frighten the Republicans.
+You've got Democrats running around talking about this is another Vietnam supposed to frighten the Republicans.

-It ought to frighten Democrats, and apparently there are some in the conservative caucus, the blue dog caucus and the Democrat side that are worried about this.
+And apparently there are some in the conservative caucus, the blue dog caucus and the Democrat side that are worried about this.

 How much longer this war will go on?